-A basic course in missions that explores the theological, biblical, practical, and spiritual foundations of Christian missions.
-Emphasis is given to the theology of missions and the missionary message of the Bible from Genesis to Revelation.
+A basic course in missions that explores the theological and biblical foundations of Christian missions, provides an historical overview of mission endeavors around the world, and introduces students to current missions theory and practice.
 Prerequisite: Sophomore standing.
 Two semester hours credit.